Ihsoj-Mahos/Combinatorial_Computing/README.md

 This is the repository for the project *Combinatorial Computing*.
 The reference book we will be using for this project can be found [here](Elements_of_Combinatorial_Computing.pdf)

 The tentative timeline of this project is :
-* Week 1 : Computer Representation of Mathematical Objectts
+* Week 1 : Computer Representation of Mathematical Objects
 * Week 2 : Backtrack Programming, enumeration by exhaustive search
 * Week 3 : Satisfiability and SAT Solvers
 * Week 4 : Generation of Elementary Configurations, permutations, partitions and sets